View the entire PHS attendance policy by following the link in the box at right. Highlights are bulleted below.

-According to Arizona state law (ARS 15803), students are required to attend school at least until their sixteenth birthday.
-This law establishes that the parent/guardian is responsible for the student’s daily attendance, and for informing the school of absences in a timely manner.
+According to ARS 15-803, students are expected to attend school until their sixteenth birthday.
+Statutes establish that the parent/guardian is responsible for the student’s daily attendance and to inform the school of absences in a timely manner.
 It is impossible to gain the full benefit of any experience through make-up work.
-“Absences may be considered excessive when the number of absent days exceeds ten percent of the number of required attendance days…” as stated in ARS 15802.
+“Absences may be considered excessive when the number of absent days exceeds ten percent of the number of required attendance days…” as stated in ARS 15-802.

-- As you complete the form, you will be given the opportunity to provide an explanation for your The more information provided, the easier it is for those on the Appeals Committee to approve your absences and grant you credit.
+- During the completion of the form, you will be given the opportunity to provide an explanation for your absences.
+Please be as specific as possible when writing the explanation.
+The more information provided, the easier it is for those on the appeals committee to approve your absences and grant you credit.
 As you write your explanation, please keep in mind the following:

 - Why did you choose not to attend class?
 Why did you arrive late?
-Please detail each date as specifically as Include medical documentation that you have not already turned in to the attendance office.
+Please detail each date as specifically as possible.
+Include medical documentation that you have not already turned into the attendance office.